dflib/dflib/README.md

 * YADF is implemented in Java.

+* YADF is nowhere near the amount of features that pandas has.
+The goal is to add any currently missing functionality as it is requested by the users.

 * YADF DataFrames are immutable.
 So each transformation creates a new copy (of course cloning the internal data matrix is avoided whenever possible).